xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 1. Go to the Azure Portal and browse to your Resource Group for this workshop.
 2. Choose Add and then "SQL database".
+3. Configure the database settings
-3. Select your resource group and choose "Create new" for the server (set any value for the username and password you like - we are just here to generate a template).
+  a) Select your resource group
+  b) Choose "Create new" for the server (set any value for the username and password you like - we are just here to generate a template).
-4. Hit "Configure database" and select the Basic tier.
+  c) Hit "Configure database" and select the Basic tier.
 5. Click "Review and create".
 6. **The magic happens!** Rather than actually creating the resource, click "Download a template for automation".
 7. Click the download button and extract the zip.